Azure-Samples/RdfToDtdlConverter/README.md

 _map.Add("http://www.w3.org/2001/XMLSchema#time", "time");
 ```

-## Limitations and Known Issues
+### Other Implementation Details
 - owl:AnnotationProperty -> DTDL not implemented.
 - owl:Restriction -> DTDL not implemented.
 - owl:? -> DTDL Telemetry not implemented.
 - owl:? -> DTDL Command not implemented.
 - owl:? -> DTDL Component not implemented.
 - owl:Imports are not imported.
-The DTDL parser will flag these missing Interfaces during the validation phase.
-You can add these Interfaces manually to the JSON output file.
+The DTDL parser will flag these missing Interfaces during the validation phase with the following message:
+  - ```No DtmiResolver provided to resolve requisite reference(s): dtmi:...```
+  - You can add these Interfaces manually to the JSON output file.
 - owl:DisjointWith we assume all owl:Classes are disjoint, even if owl:disjointWith is omitted.
 However, if your OWL classes are not disjoint, meaning a twin is an instance of two OWL classes, you can modify the code to use DTDL’s extends property to create an Interface that inherits from two other DTDL Interfaces.
 - owl:ObjectProperty + owl:Domain + owl:Range are required to create a DTDL Relationship.
   - If no owl:Range, we omit ```target```, which means the target can be any interface.